-Our common stock has been approved for listing on the Nasdaq Global Market under the symbol CMRX.
+We have applied for listing of our common stock on the Nasdaq Global Market under the symbol CMRX.

 Transfer Agent and Registrar

 The transfer agent and registrar for our common stock is Computershare Trust Company, N.A.
 The transfer agent and registrar's address is P.O.
 Box 43078, Providence, Rhode Island 02940.